 - What’s on the ballot?

 Sample ballots are generally available on the website several weeks prior to the election.
-Access sample ballots for current elections here.
+Access sample ballots or list of write-in candidates for current elections here.

 - Where do I go to vote?